 Depending upon how your unit is set up, this sensor can be used as a system sensor in a boiler system or a tank sensor for water heater applications.
-Connect this sensor to the two blue wires in the upper left-hand corner of the control panel.
+Connect this sensor to the SYS/TANK contacts on the control board.